 This data comes from national or private surveys, customs and tourism statistics, social media profiles, and various mobile and online data collections.

-These online and mobile data sources provide information about mobile apps downloaded, amount of time spent on them (passive app data), how many devices a user owns, and the location and movement patterns of the user.
+These online and mobile data sources provide information about mobile apps downloaded, the amount of time spent on them (passive app data), how many devices a user owns, and the location and movement patterns of the user.

 Additionally, companies can enrich their consumer lifestyle datasets with transaction and purchase histories.

 With the range of data sources and the number of devices tracked per customer, the most important aspect of a good consumer lifestyle dataset is identity validation.
-In short, focus on clean yet comprehensive data that accurately tracks each individual across all channels and devices.
+In short, try to focus on clean yet comprehensive data that accurately tracks each individual across all channels and devices.

 StartUp Nation: Why Consumer Lifestyle Data is the Key to Successful Marketing